camilotejeiro/professional_document_templates/professional_profile/readme.md

 information updated, I then use it to generate specific resumes or cvs as needed.)

-See the prof_example to see how to use it.
+See the examples directory to see how to use it.